docker/docs/docker-for-ibm-cloud/administering-swarms.md

     --docker-ee-url my_docker-ee-url
     ```

-   > Tip to set environment variables
+   > Set environment variables
    >
-   > You can set your infrastructure API credentials and Docker EE installation URL as environment variables so that you do not have to include them as options when using `bx d4ic` commands.
+   > You can set your infrastructure API credentials and Docker EE installation URL as environment variables so that you do not need to include them as options when using `bx d4ic` commands.
 For example:
    >
    > export SOFTLAYER_USERNAME=user.name.1234567
    >